Undergraduate Course Catalog 2014-2015

 Students majoring in music, mathematics, Pre-K-3rd grade, and physical education have the option of participating in a five-year program leading to licensure and a graduate degree.
 Or they may choose the four-year option in those majors, which leads to licensure at the undergraduate level.
 Students interested in the four-year option in these areas should contact the departments for information.

-Elementary teaching and most secondary areas require completion of a minimum of one-year graduate program, which leads to a master’s degree and teacher licensure.
+Elementary teaching and most secondary areas require completion of a minimum of a one-year graduate program, which leads to a master’s degree and teacher licensure.
 Most students who plan to teach in elementary and secondary schools apply to the graduate school to complete a five-year program.
 In the five-year program, students begin preparation for teaching at the undergraduate level with a semester of field experience (EDUC 500, Exploring Teaching) and professional coursework in education.
 Students complete a baccalaureate degree outside of education and move into a fifth year of study and a full-year internship leading to the M.Ed. or M.A.T. degree and licensure in teaching.*

 There also are opportunities for study or certification at the graduate level in administration, counseling, elementary and secondary teaching, early childhood, special education, and adult and occupational education.
 The department encourages students interested in graduate study or in relevant undergraduate courses to meet with these graduate program coordinators in the Department of Education.